-Crossroads College Preparatory School, formerly known as Crossroads School, celebrated its thirty-fifth birthday in 2009, having been founded by Arthur and Carol Lieber in the City of St. Louis as a middle school in 1974.
+Crossroads College Preparatory School, formerly known as Crossroads School, will celebrate its fortieth birthday in 2014, having been founded by Arthur and Carol Lieber in the City of St. Louis as a middle school in 1974.
 The Liebers located the school in the City of St. Louis so that students would have access to the many resources the City has to offer.
 Their goal was to take learning outside the classroom and into the community.

 In 1981, the Liebers moved the school to the Skinker-DeBaliviere neighborhood and added a high school.
 Since then, Crossroads College Preparatory School has grown into a college preparatory middle and high school with a strong record of engaging students actively in their learning and of educating students to think critically and creatively.
 Students from Crossroads College Preparatory School attend a wide array of colleges and universities all over the country, including Kansas City Art Institute, Yale College, Brown University, Oberlin College, Xavier University, Washington University, Webster University, the University of Chicago, Spelman College, Massachusetts Institute of Technology (MIT), and Morehouse College.

 Crossroads College Preparatory School has earned a reputation for the success of its students in receiving outstanding offers of merit-based scholarships to attend the finest colleges and universities in the country.
 The Crossroads College Preparatory School graduating class of 2005 and 2006 received over two million dollars in merit based scholarship offers.